Unable to Work Due to Mental Health Australia

 When severe depression stops you from being able to work, you should speak with one of our insurance claim lawyers to understand how we can help you get financial support.

-I can't work because of anxiety
+I can't work due to anxiety

+Can’t work due to anxiety?
+You are not alone.
 The Australian Bureau of Statistics says that anxiety disorders are more common in Australian workers than depressive disorders.
-Around 13% of Aussies suffer from an anxiety-related mental issue.
-Feelings of anxiety can be the outcome of a complicated intersection of multiple factors in your life, your job being just one of them.
+Around 13% of Australians suffer from a generalized anxiety disorder.

 I can't work due to a disability